Kristjanmn/GameDev-backend/README.md

 <p>Global volatile service.
 This is used to check condition of multiple values at same time</p>

 ```
+String[] reservedIds
+    List of reserved IDs, which are not to be given to any user defined IDs

 isTrue(boolean ... args)
     Returns true if all input booleans are true